Skip to main content

 Safe retries without duplicate tickets.
 Your webhook handlers and queue consumers will thank you.

 cStar was API-first from day one.
 Every field is camelCase.
 Every response has the same envelope.
 Every error has the same shape.
 Pagination works identically across tickets, customers, and articles.
-The API isn't a feature — it's the foundation.
+The API isn't a feature we added.
+It's the foundation everything else stands on.

 No API tier.
 No webhook add-on.
-No "developer plan" that costs 3x more.
+No "developer plan" at 3x the price.
 Every cStar seat includes full API access, all three SDKs, webhooks, CLI, and MCP server mode.

-We're not hiding enterprise pricing behind "contact sales."
 The developer platform ships with every account because we believe every support team deserves developer-grade tools.
+Not just the ones with enterprise budgets.

 The fastest path from zero to API call: